 Gardening at Charlecote Avenue

-The first step in bringing our new Avenue site back into Charlecote's estate is to open a small plant centre.
+The first step in bringing our new Avenue site back into Charlecote's estate was to open a small plant centre last year.
 Every purchase you make here directly funds our work at Charlecote.

-We have opened our new Avenue plant centre on a tiny budget.
-We've collected fittings and equipment that other National Trust properties were offering for recycling, and the Trust's carpenters at Dudmaston have made our wooden benches from their own woodland timber.
+We opened our new Avenue plant centre last year on a tiny budget.
+We collected fittings and equipment that other National Trust properties were offering for recycling, and the Trust's carpenters at Dudmaston made our wooden benches from their own woodland timber.

 All our plants are in peat-free compost, and we're sourcing lots of the plants that you'll find growing in our garden borders.
 Snowdrops, hellebores and miniature daffodils are in stock right now.
 Do ask if there's anything you can't see - we're adding to the list all the time.